trmnl-core/services/README.md

 - Services speak to each other via RPC
 - Messages are used for async eventing
 - Infrastructure usage occurs only through Micro

-## Dependencies

-We depend on Micro run using the "platform" profile.
-It runs on kubernetes with shared resources.
-Some of which are listed below.

-- Etcd
-- NATS
-- CockroachDB

 ## Naming